 You need a guide to do this hike.
 The trails are not marked and only those familiar with the area will be able to find the Jebel Burdah Rock Bridge.

 We hired Ali through Desert Eco Tours and had a great experience.
 After the hike, our day continued with more exploring of Wadi Rum and a barbecue lunch prepared in the desert.
 With Desert Eco Tours, you can spend as little as a few hours exploring Wadi Rum by 4×4, hiking to Jebel Burdah Rock Arch like we did, go canyoning in other areas of Jordan, or even take multi-day excursions in Wadi Rum.
 The day before our hike, we visited Petra on a private tour with Desert Eco Tours.
 They made our visit to Jordan easy, seamless, and very, very memorable.

-- The Tongariro Alpine Crossing, New Zealand’s Best Single Day Hike
+- NEW ZEALAND: The Tongariro Alpine Crossing, New Zealand’s Best Single Day Hike

-- Trekking to Everest Base Camp in Nepal
+- NEPAL: Trekking to Everest Base Camp in Nepal

-- Hiking Half Dome in Yosemite: A Step-by-Step Guide
+- YOSEMITE: Hiking Half Dome in Yosemite: A Step-by-Step Guide

-- Hiking to Aconcagua Base Camp in Argentina
+- ARGENTINA: Hiking to Aconcagua Base Camp in Argentina

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.